evertrue/zookeeper-cookbook/README.md

 Or, you can use Test-Kitchen, which will handle the bootstrapping for you, and is the preferred method for testing this cookbook (usually via a wrapper cookbook).

+### Recipes

+ * `zookeeper::default` : Installs and configures zookeeper.
+This does not start or manage the service.
+ * `zookeeper::install` : Installs the zookeeper but does not configure it.
+ * `zookeeper::config_render` : Configures zookeeper but does not install it.
+ * `zookeeper::service` : Starts and manages the zookeeper service.
+Requires zookeeper to be installed/configured.

 ### Resources
 This cookbook ships with one resource, with future plans for two more covering